thnproduct/sidekick-docs/docs/plugins/visual-studio-code-extension-python-and-node.js/tracepoints-and-logpoints/conditional-tracepoints.md

 ![](<../../../.gitbook/assets/Screen Shot 2022-05-26 at 14.50.56.png>)

 The condition syntax was kept very simple to make it understandable without referring to a manual.
-Any developer who is already using a mainstream language should feel familiar with the syntax.&#x20;
+Any developer who is already using a mainstream language should feel familiar with the syntax.

 Basically, the conditions defined should return a boolean value.
 So, some of the simplest forms consist of a comparison operator and two operands (variable or literal) like below: